Skip to main content

 A study from the University of East London, analysed the impact that the Covid-19 pandemic had on the levels of microplastics found in the River Thames.

-The study measured samples of water collected from five sites along the River Thames each month between May 2019 – May 2021.
-The highest levels of microplastics, 27.1 pieces for every 1 litre, were found during the second lockdown which took place between November and December 2020.
+The study measured samples of water collected from five sites along the River Thames each month between May 2019 and May 2021.
+The highest levels of microplastics, 27.1 pieces for every 1 litre, were found during the second lockdown, which took place between November and December 2020.

 A total of 4,480 microplastics were found during the study.
-Compared to pre-Covid levels, microplastics decreased by 34 per cent in the first UK national lockdown between March and June 2020, however, then rose by 77 per cent during the second national lockdown.
+Compared to pre-COVID-19 levels, microplastics decreased by 34 per cent in the first UK national lockdown between March and June 2020; however, they then rose by 77 per cent during the second national lockdown.
 The lowest levels of MPs in the Thames were found in May 2021.

 "It was assumed that the Covid-19 pandemic would have a positive impact on the environment with less greenhouse emissions, noise, air and light pollution," said study leader, Ria Devereux, a PhD student from UEL's Sustainability Research Institute (SRI).